yuliskov/SmartTube/README.md

 ### Q: Can I retain the buffer when seeking back?

-A: No, when you seek back (e.g. jump back 5 seconds), SmartTubeNext will have to rebuffer.
+A: No, when you seek back (e.g. jump back 5 seconds), SmartTube will have to rebuffer.
 This might be improved in a future update.

 ### Q: My device freezes when watching YouTube